jforget/raku-Hamilton2/doc/Hamilton.en.md

 Computing the  values of coefficients `$lon0`,  `$x-lon`, `$y-lon` and similar for the latitudes is not much more mysterious than in the case of properly oriented maps.
-You have  to choose three points instead of two  and  solve  three  equations   with  three  unkowns.
+You have  to choose three points instead of two  and  solve   three  equations  with  three   unkowns,  first  for longitudes, then for latitudes.
 It is not mysterious, but the formulas are much more cumbersome.

 In some  cases, the concept  of longitude and latitude  is irrelevant.
 This is  the case with the  dodecahedron of the Icosian  game, this is the case with some games such as
-[_The Awful Green Things From Outer Space_](https://boardgamegeek.com/image/6788404/awful-green-things-outer-space) in which the mapboard represents  a spacecraft roaming the outer space and, say, about  100-m long.
+[_The Awful Green Things From Outer Space_](https://boardgamegeek.com/image/6788404/awful-green-things-outer-space) in which the mapboard represents  a spacecraft roaming the outer space and, say, about 100-m long (or maybe 50  m, or 200 m, I have no way to get  a precise  value).
 In  this case,  I  took  the X-Y  centimetric coordinates as-is  to fill  the longitude  and latitude  fields.
 Well, nearly  as-is.
 The  reason  is  that when  you  store floating  values without a fractional part in SQLite,  when you read these values back, SQLite gives you integer values,  incompatible with Raku's `Num` type.
 Therefore, the  initialisation programme adds a  small fractional part so that  when you  read the  values afterwards,  SQLite will  give you floating  numbers compatible  with Raku's  `Num`.
+When  displaying the graphs, there will be a  kilometer-scale.
+This scale is irrelevant for the dodecahedron, it is misleading  for the _Znutar_ spaceship of _The Awful Green Things From Outer Space_.

 Extracting Hamiltonian Paths
 ============================